2015 Japanese Grand Prix

 Lewis Hamilton entered the race as the defending winner of the Grand Prix and Drivers' Championship leader with a 41-point lead over his Mercedes teammate Nico Rosberg.
 Ferrari's Sebastian Vettel came into the event eight points further back in third.
 Mercedes led the Constructors' Championship over Ferrari by 153 points, with Williams a further 110 points behind Ferrari.

 Hamilton won the race, having overtaken Rosberg at the start, who fell back to fourth, but recovered to finish second.
 Rosberg's deficit in the Drivers' Championship therefore increased to 48 points.
 Sebastian Vettel finished third for Ferrari.
-This was the first race in which all cars were classified as finishers since the 2011 European Grand Prix, and would not be replicated again until the 2016 Chinese Grand Prix.
+This was the first race in which all cars were classified as finishers since the 2011 European Grand Prix, which would not be replicated again until the 2016 Chinese Grand Prix.